InfraBlockchain/infrablockchain-antelope/contracts/yx.dcontract/README.md

 ## digital signing of the digital contract
 * An action for digital contract signing must be signed by one of the contract signers, not the service provider.
 * Digital signature embedded in the action cryptographically proves that one of the contract signers actually signs the digital contract.
+* It also proves that the signing action is sent under the approval of the contract signer.

 # Management Actions